 Jones has quietly donated millions in the past to various causes.
 Her generosity spans from surprising family, friends, and co-workers with cars, homes, and trips all over the world, to donating all of her biography and cookbook profits to breast cancer research.
 A former assistant to Jones, Dana Stephens, states, "Jenny's generosity was legendary among the staffers at her show."
 At Christmas, Jones routinely lavished her employees with diamond jewelry, vacations, cruises, TVs, computers, and thousands in cash.
 "But no gift compared to when she paid for my Chicago condo just weeks before my daughter was born," says Stephens.
 "She gave my brand new family a completely clean, fresh start.
 That gift leaves me speechless to this day."

-Most recently, Jones established "Jenny's Heroes," a program where during 2008, through The Jenny Jones Foundation, she committed a million dollars of her own money to be given to individuals who use it to improve their communities.
-"What these heroes have accomplished is so much more than I expected and is so rewarding," says Jones, "that I have to continue.
-Considering the current economic crisis, I can't stop now."
-In 2009, Jones committed another million dollars for grants to people who submit the best ideas on how they would use the funds to make a difference in others' lives.
-Thousands of people have applied online and Jones has read every application herself, personally selecting the final recipient of each grant.
-"There's no better feeling than giving back to everyday people and seeing how much good is being done because of my good fortune," said Jones.
-At the end of 2011, after giving to one hundred Heroes in all fifty states, Jones concluded the "Jenny's Heroes" program and is pursuing new and creative ways to continue her philanthropy.
+In 2008 Jones established "Jenny's Heroes", a program where she committed close to two million dollars to be given to individuals who used it to improve their communities.
+Thousands of people applied online and Jones read every application herself, personally selecting the final recipient of each grant.
+"There's no better feeling than giving back to everyday people and seeing how much good they were able to do because of my good fortune," said Jones.
+At the end of 2011, after choosing one hundred Heroes and covering all fifty states, Jones concluded the "Jenny's Heroes" program.

 Jenny Jones resides in Los Angeles with her companion of over 30 years.